cortexproject/cortex/docs/configuration/config-file-reference.md

   # 0, it won't be checked.
   [max: <int> | default = 0]

-# Limit that query step should be within.
-It will check subquery steps as well.
+# For range query, step should be within this limit to match.
+For instant query,
-# If not set, it won't be checked.
+# subQuery step should be within this limit to match.
+If not set, it won't be
+# checked.
+This attribute won't be applied to metadata queries.
 query_step_limit:
   # Query step should be above or equal to this value to match.
 If set to 0, it
   # won't be checked.